 Walk and Talk Therapy

-Written by Associate Amy
+Written by Amy Emmerson

 There is a lot of evidence that nature promotes feelings of calm and reduces stress (Natural England, 2022).
 One study even showed that hospital patients with views of trees recover quicker and need less pain relief than patients who can’t see trees (Ulrich, 1984).